Holi0317/bridge-calc/README.md

 # Bridge calc
-A simple calculator for Contract Bridge
+A simple calculator for German Bridge